Poet, Professor, Prankster

 One of those all-day conferences was the 2017 symposium “Why Public Lands Matter.”
 There was already a full schedule for the day, but John wanted to put together a forum about the convoluted White Clouds story in central Idaho; namely, how a 1960's proposed open pit molybdenum mine managed to become the nation’s newest Wilderness area 50 years later.

 John convinced former Governor and Interior Secretary Cecil Andrus and ten-term Congressman Mike Simpson to free up their evening before the Conference.
 That allowed our forum to become the kick-off to the next day’s events.
 John invited me to moderate the discussion, and he would gather questions from the audience.
-I thought that odd, since he usually did the moderating at these events.
+I thought that was curious, because he usually did the moderating at these events.
 But I guess he just wanted to make sure Outdoor Idaho was tied to the event.
 But who knows, perhaps he also wanted a fall-guy in case things didn't go as planned.
 After all, what are friends for?

 Joining Cece and Mike onstage were Idaho Conservation League executive director Rick Johnson and Rocky Barker, respected outdoor writer for the state’s largest newspaper, the Idaho Statesman.

 Mike Simpson described the importance of the word “Compromise” as he worked for more than fifteen years to secure Wilderness status for the Boulder-White Clouds area.
 Most of his friends and colleagues had come to accept that the best the Congressman would be able to deliver was National Monument status.
-But it was the Congressman's seventh attempt at Wilderness legislation that surprisingly prevailed, creating not one but three new Wilderness areas: a White Cloud Wildernss, a Boulder Wilderness, and a Jerry Peak Wilderness.
+But it was the Congressman's seventh(?) attempt at Wilderness legislation that surprisingly prevailed, creating not one but three new Wilderness areas: a White Cloud Wildernss, a Boulder Wilderness, and a Jerry Peak Wilderness.
 These weren't as big as a National Monument might have been -- and some enviros tried to derail the compromise -- but Simpson's bill seemed to satisfy both the residents of left-leaning Sun Valley and of right-leaning Challis.
 Let's face it, that's a remarkable compromise.

 Rick Johnson recounted how Interior Secretary Sally Jewell came up to him on the day that President Obama signed the Wilderness bills, wanting to know what this “Idaho story” was all about.
 Was there a secret sauce that allowed Idahoans to do what others could not?
 The answer, said Rick, was perseverance... and someone named Mike Simpson.